ClusterDuck-Protocol/ClusterDuck-Protocol/README.md

 ![overview](https://www.project-owl.com/assets/wiki/cdp-explain-gif.gif)

 ## Captive Portal
 The Captive Portal is an important feature in the ClusterDuck Protocol network.
-The Captive Portal allows devices such as smartphones and laptops to access the network without the need to download additional software as it takes advantage a system that is native to smartphones such as Android and iPhone devices and laptops.
+The Captive Portal allows devices such as smartphones and laptops to access the network without the need to download additional software as it takes advantage of a system that is native to smartphones such as Android and iPhone devices and laptops.

 This is beneficial after events such as earthquakes or hurricanes where traditional communication infrastructure is crippled.
 Users are able to connect to the WiFi access point of a DuckLink or MamaDuck which will in turn relay their message onward.